JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_01_rijke_tube.md

 Helmholtz-solver stability analysis.

 !!! note
+    The tutorial reproduces the validation case found in [1].
-    To do this tutorial yourself you will need the `"Rijke_mm.msh`" file.
+    To run it yourself you will need the `"Rijke_mm.msh`" file.
     Download it [here](Rijke_mm.msh).

 ## The Helmholtz equation